paffon/asset_returns_2/README.md

-# asset_returns_2
+# Asset returns
-Compare past performances of stock tickers and crypto assets
+Compare past performances of stock tickers and crypto assets.

+## How to use
+Add assets to the config files, run `main.py`